bissli/opendate/README.md

 month_starts = interval.start_of('month')
 # [2024-01-01, 2024-02-01, ..., 2024-12-01]

+# Get business day month-ends (adjusts for weekends/holidays)
+business_month_ends = interval.b.end_of('month')
+# Automatically adjusts any month-end that falls on non-business day
+# to the previous business day

+# Get business day month-starts (adjusts for weekends/holidays)
+business_month_starts = interval.b.start_of('month')
+# Automatically adjusts any month-start that falls on non-business day
+# to the next business day

 # Works with other periods too
 quarter_ends = interval.end_of('quarter')
 # [2024-03-31, 2024-06-30, 2024-09-30, 2024-12-31]

+business_quarter_ends = interval.b.end_of('quarter')
+# Quarter-ends adjusted to business days

 week_starts = interval.start_of('week')
 # All Mondays in 2024

+business_week_starts = interval.b.start_of('week')
+# All week starts adjusted to business days (skips holidays on Mondays)

 # Partial year example
 partial = Interval(Date(2024, 3, 15), Date(2024, 7, 20))
 partial.end_of('month')
 # [2024-03-31, 2024-04-30, 2024-05-31, 2024-06-30, 2024-07-31]

+partial.b.end_of('month')
+# Same as above but adjusted for any non-business days
 ```

 ### Calculate Business Days Between Dates